Taboret: 17th-century stool

 As a stool, it refers to a short stool without a back or arms.
 The name is derived from its resemblance to a drum (diminutive of Old French tabour).

-The tabouret acquired a more specialized meaning in 17th-century France at the court of Louis XIV in Versailles.
-Sitting in the presence of the royal family was a much coveted honor, and the tabouret was the way to do it.
+The tabouret acquired a more specialized meaning in 17th-century France at the court of Louis XIV in Versailles, where it allowed courtesans to sit in the presence of the royal family.
 The court tabouret was an elaborate, upholstered stool with curved wooden legs and tassels, carried by a liveried and wigged servant.
 Duchesses were automatically granted the honor of sitting in front of the queen.
-In fact, this stool became such a symbol of privilege that when Louis XIV's mother, the Regent Anne of Austria, granted the tabouret to two non-duchesses, such a storm of protest was raised that she had to revoke the order.
+This stool became such a symbol of privilege that when Louis XIV's mother, the Regent Anne of Austria, granted the tabouret to two non-duchesses, such a storm of protest was raised that she had to revoke the order.

 Arts and Crafts plant stand

 In the context of the Arts and Crafts Movement, a taboret is a narrow and tall stand for a plant, lamp, ashtray, or a beverage.
-Also a mission oak book stand shelf, or side table, or end table.
+It may also be a mission oak book stand shelf, or side table, or end table.